 This loaded Australian burger is not for the faint of heart.
-But, if you’re up for the challenge, you will be rewarded by the stellar combination of flavors in this Aussie Burger.
-It is simply unlike anything you have ever tasted.
+But, if you’re up for the challenge, you will be rewarded by the stellar combination of flavors that is an Aussie Burger.
+When you load a burger with egg, bacon, onion, pineapple, pickled beets, and more, you get a combo that is unlike anything you have ever tasted!

-But, when we saw the list of toppings for an Aussie burger with the works, we stopped dead in our tracks.
+But, when we saw the list of toppings for a traditional Australian hamburger with the works (also known as “the lot”, we stopped dead in our tracks.

-- Lettuce, tomato, white cheddar cheese.
+- Lettuce, tomato, and cheddar cheese.
 Sounds like a good standard so far.

-- Grilled onions, bacon, and chili mayo.
+- Onions, bacon, and a chili mayo sauce.
 Bring it on.

 - Grilled pineapple.
 Sure, why not?

 - A runny fried egg.
 We’ve seen it done before.
-We’re still following.
+We’re still on board.

 - Pickled beets….
 Sorry.
 You lost us.

 Don’t get me wrong, I have a mild obsession with anything pickled, and beets top that list, but on a hamburger, with pineapple, bacon, cheddar cheese, and a fried egg?